Pancreatic Cancer and New-Onset Diabetes

 • Feeling very tired for no reason

-• Jaundice, a yellowing of the eyes and skin that is often combined with dark urine, greasy or light-colored stool, and intensely itchy skin.
-(Jaundice may be an early sign of pancreatic cancer, however most of signs or symptoms of pancreatic cancer are not specific and may only appear at late stage.)
+• Jaundice, a yellowing of the eyes and skin that is often accompanied by dark urine, greasy or light-colored stool, and intensely itchy skin.
+(Jaundice may be an early sign of pancreatic cancer.
+However, most signs or symptoms of pancreatic cancer are not specific and may only appear at a late stage.)

 • Nausea or vomiting